 Did you know that a lot of our fear happens subconsciously, without us even realizing it?
-We’re so used to hearing that little voice in the back of our heads–the little voice that tells us we might make a mistake or that we’re not qualified or that we might be rejected or that we need to worry about what other people will think–that we just automatically assume what we’re hearing is true.
+We’re so used to hearing that little voice in the back of our heads—the little voice that tells us we might make a mistake, that we’re not qualified, that we might be rejected, or that we need to worry about what other people will think—that we automatically assume what we’re hearing is true.

 But guess what?
 Most of the time, that voice is lying to us.